OSU-MC/MyClassroom/CONTRIBUTING.md

 ### Branch/Tag Structure
 Our development process involves the following branch structure:
-- **Feature Branches:** All features should be developed on individual feature branches created from the `dev` branch.
+- **Feature Branches:** All features should be developed on individual feature branches created from the `main` branch.
-- **`dev` Branch:** Once a feature is complete, tested, and reviewed, submit a pull request to the `dev` branch.
+- **`main` Branch:** Once a feature is complete, tested, and reviewed, submit a pull request to the `main` branch.
-- **Tags:** Cumulative updates in the `dev` branch are considered for tagging into release versions, holding the stable release.
+- **Tags:** Cumulative updates in the `main` branch are considered for tagging into release versions, holding the stable release.

 ### Working on Features
 1. Fork the repository.
-2. Create a new branch from `dev` for your feature.
+2. Create a new branch from `main` for your feature.
 Branch name should be descriptive of the feature.
 3. Commit your changes.
 Write meaningful commit messages that explains what you've done and why.
 4. Push your changes to your fork.
-5. Submit a pull request from your feature branch to the `dev` branch.
+5. Submit a pull request from your feature branch to the `main` branch.

 ### Pull Requests
 - Ensure that your PR title and description are descriptive and concise.